SonarSource/sonar-php/CFG.md

 * elements
   - list of trees (ASTs) inside the block
   - **Important** : the block does not necessarily end with a terminator
+    - it could have a terminator if it contains a RETURN inside the list of trees
+    - there are no artificial terminators

-Types of blocks:
+Types of blocks (different class implementations):

 * Simple block - one successor
 * Branching block
   - has 2 successors - one TRUE successor and one FALSE successor
-  - contains the branching tree
+  - contains the branching tree - e.g. IfStatementTree
 * End block - no successors

 ### Statements